 Principal Activities Refer to Delivery Program 2025-2029 for list of principal activities.
-Priority Actions and Projects in 2025/2026 Measures and Indicators Local Infrastructure Strategy roadmap with documented actions for the FY2025/2026 All actions from the Local Infrastructure Strategy Roadmap addressed Regularly update Council's asset management system with current asset information Establishing a long-term infrastructure delivery plan that collates all key projects from Council's adopted plans and strategies.
+Local Infrastructure Strategy roadmap with documented actions for the FY2025/2026 All actions from the Local Infrastructure Strategy Roadmap addressed Regularly update Council's asset management system with current asset information Establishing a long-term infrastructure delivery plan that collates all key projects from Council's adopted plans and strategies.
 Create detailed future forecasts for asset renewals within the LGA, with additional scenarios based on population projections Create a long-term infrastructure delivery plan that collates all Council plans and strategies with approximate delivery times for these assets.